Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 A snapshot's intensity is authored in FMOD Studio and is not a parameter the API can set.
 To vary it at runtime, the sound designer automates the intensity on a parameter, and the game drives that parameter with `SetGlobalParameter` or on the snapshot's own instance.

 The calls hold no handle.
 FMOD keeps a started snapshot alive until it stops, and the calls find it again by its path.
-A snapshot with a timeline that ends on its own can also be fired through `PlaySoundOneShot`.
+A snapshot with a timeline that ends on its own can also be fired through `PlayOneShot`.

 ## Window focus